gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Use this to get blogs.
+Use this API to get a list of blogs along with their details, such as the title, reading time, publish status, feature image, tags, author, etc.

 *Success Response:*

-Success
+Success.
+Refer `BlogGetResponse` for more details.

 Schema: `BlogGetResponse`